 The neuropathological associations and pathophysiological mechanisms of ARIA are currently unknown, although the presence of CAA has been suggested as a major contributing factor.6,35 Approximately 50% of patients with AD have moderate-to-severe CAA on post-mortem examination of the brain.18 The pathophysiology of CAA is postulated to involve a feed-forward cycle of impaired perivascular Aβ drainage, subsequent accumulation of Aβ in the walls of cortical arterioles and leptomeningeal arteries, smooth muscle cell degeneration, impaired vascular compliance, and further Aβ accumulation.
-Eventually this results in vessel wall breakdown, extravasation of plasma proteins into the brain, and hemorrhages.14 Brain hemorrhages in the form of microbleeds, cortical superficial siderosis, and symptomatic intracerebral hemorrhage are the hallmark neuroimaging manifestations of CAA and form the basis of the diagnostic criteria for CAA during life.13,19 A subset of patients with CAA presents with spontaneous ARIA-like imaging abnormalities and clinical symptoms in the form of vasogenic edema and hemorrhages, termed CAA-related inflammation.
+Eventually this results in vessel wall breakdown, extravasation of plasma proteins into the brain, and hemorrhages.14 Brain hemorrhages in the form of lobar microbleeds, cortical superficial siderosis, and symptomatic lobar intracerebral hemorrhage are the hallmark neuroimaging manifestations of CAA and form the basis of the diagnostic criteria for CAA during life.13,19 A subset of patients with CAA presents with spontaneous ARIA-like imaging abnormalities and clinical symptoms in the form of vasogenic edema and hemorrhages, termed CAA-related inflammation.
 Analysis from Pittsburgh compound B (PiB)-PET imaging studies and cerebrospinal fluid (CSF) samples suggest that CAA-related inflammation may be the result of a spontaneous anti-Aβ immune response and immune-mediated Aβ removal from the brain.
-30 It remains unknown whether similar mechanisms play a role in the formation of ARIA in Aβ immunotherapy trials in AD patients.So far, neuropathological investigations of ARIA have been limited due to the transient nature of some of these lesions and the lack of available research MRI scans to target ARIA for post-mortem histopathological examination in autopsy cases.
-To address this knowledge gap, we performed ex vivo MRI in formalin-fixed brain tissue samples of cases that underwent active immunization against Aβ to screen for possible ARIA and to perform a detailed neuropathological investigation of the underlying tissue changes.
+2,9, 30 It remains unknown whether similar mechanisms play a role in the formation of ARIA in Aβ immunotherapy trials in AD patients.
+27,36 So far, neuropathological investigations of ARIA have been limited due to the scarcity of appropriate autopsy cases.
+To address this knowledge gap, we performed ex vivo MRI in formalin-fixed brain tissue samples of cases that underwent active immunization with AN1792 against Aβ to screen for possible ARIA-H and to perform a detailed neuropathological investigation of the underlying tissue and vascular abnormalities.
+Our investigation was limited to hemorrhagic lesions as the transient nature of ARIA-E precludes the assessment of these lesions ex vivo.

 Materials and Methods